 Q 23: Can an insurance company charge tobacco users more than non-tobacco users?

 Under the ACA, health insurance companies in the individual and small group markets can charge consumers who use tobacco products a higher premium.
 People who use tobacco may be charged up to [insert state-specific tobacco surcharge – no higher than 50%] more than people who do not use tobacco.
-Consumers in group plans may not have to pay this extra charge if they complete a tobacco cessation program and cannot be charged more unless if they aren’t given an opportunity to complete a tobacco cessation program.
+Consumers in group plans may not have to pay this extra charge if they complete a tobacco cessation program and cannot be charged more if they aren’t offered an opportunity to complete a tobacco cessation program.
 This does not apply to coverage that is not considered comprehensive individual coverage, including short-term plans.

 Drafting Note: States that don’t allow the tobacco surcharge should replace the previous paragraph with the following one: In [insert name of state], health insurance companies cannot charge consumers a higher premium for being a tobacco user.